Quick Summary

 What if I make a capital gain and a capital loss in the same year?

-Losses are automatically offset against gains.
-If you have £15,000 of gains and £8,000 of losses, your net gain is £7,000.
-After the £3,000 exempt amount, you'd pay CGT on £4,000.
-If losses exceed gains, the excess carries forward to future years.
+Losses are automatically offset against gains in the same year.
+If you have £15,000 of gains and £8,000 of losses, your net gain is £7,000 — after the £3,000 exempt amount you'd pay CGT on £4,000.
+If losses exceed gains, the excess carries forward, but you must claim it on your Self Assessment return within 4 years of the end of the tax year it arose in.

 Related Articles